polito-WA1-AJ-2022-exam/exam-1---studyplan-dibbadan/README.md

   - Response body will contain the 'Study plan has been created!' if status code is 201, 'You are not authenticated!' if status code is 401, 'Study Plan is not valid!
 Cannot be created!' if status code is 422 or 'Something was wrong!' for anything else.
 - DELETE `/destroy`
   - Request parameters will contain the Study Plan to delete and user information.
-  - Response body will contain the 'Destroyed!' if status code is 200, 'You are not authenticated!' if status code is 401, or 'Something was wrong!' for anything else.
+  - Response body will contain 'Destroyed!' if status code is 200, 'You are not authenticated!' if status code is 401, or 'Something was wrong!' for anything else.

 ## Database Tables